 This article is related to a Showcase CLE program at the ABA Business Law Section’s 2022 Hybrid Spring Meeting.
-All CLE programs are recorded live and will be available for on-demand credit for Business Law members.
+To learn more about this topic, view the program as on-demand CLE, free for Section members.

 Traditionally, corporations’ main risk factors were related to business and business environment, and the primary criterion for evaluating corporate action was maximizing shareholder welfare and return.
 Recently, a new set of risk criteria outside the traditional focus on financial performance is gaining prominence: environmental, social and governance (ESG) risk management.
 ESG risks are more than just reputational—they can include costly litigation, hefty fines, seizures at U.S. ports, debarment, bank insecurity, and plunging stock value.
 Bottom line: ESG risks can stop or seriously delay company operations.